 As individuals, many of us have repeatedly been raising our concerns.
 For example, in 2015, more than 100 farmers signed a letter calling on the federal government to set stronger targets to reduce carbon pollution.
 Another group also ran a crowd-funding campaign to send two young farmers, Josh Gilbert and Anika Molesworth, to the UN Climate Talks in Paris.

-This year, we decided to set ourselves up as a formalised group and are running a nationwide survey of farmer attitudes towards climate change and renewable energy.
-The Australian Farmer Climate Survey has now closed, with more than 1300 farmers around the country taking part.
-Stay tuned for more.
+In 2016 we set ourselves up as a formalised group and ran a nationwide survey of farmer attitudes towards climate change and renewable energy.
+More than 1300 farmers around Australia took part, and in November 2016 a delegation of farmers presented the Australian Farmers Climate Survey results to politicians and industry leaders in Canberra.

 If you’re a primary producer, or involved in the agricultural or horticultural supply chain we’d love you to get involved.